Arch enemies: acid and your teeth

-The mouth harbors one of the most diverse microbiomes in the body.
-We’re focused on understanding how bacteria can trigger cavities, periodontal disease, and bad breath.
-And on the types of positive bacteria that are associated with healthy mouths.
-We’re finding ways to selectively eliminate bad bacteria while saving populations of the good.
+The mouth harbors one of the most diverse bacterial ecosystems in the body.
+We’re focused on understanding both the harmful bacteria that trigger cavities, periodontal disease and bad breath as well as the beneficial microbes that support oral health.
+We’re finding ways to wipe out the bad while nurturing the good.

-We think this is a breakthrough result!
-XyVita™ is now ready to become a cornerstone ingredient in our daytime defense against oral disease.
+Thanks to this breakthrough discovery, XyVita™ is now a cornerstone ingredient in qii, our daytime defense against oral disease.

 1. Hicks J, Garcia-Godoy F, Flaitz C. 2005.
 Biological factors in dental caries enamel structure and the caries process in the dynamic process of demineralization and remineralization (part 2).
 J Clin Pediatr Dent.
 29(2): 119-24.